 The computer engineering program mission is “to provide outstanding career-oriented education in computer engineering and engage students in leading edge research.”

-The computer engineering program mission is dedicated to furthering RIT’s mission to in preparing students for successful careers “through a unique blend of curricular, experiential, and research programs delivered within a student-centric culture."
+The computer engineering program mission is dedicated to furthering RIT’s mission to prepare students for successful careers “through a unique blend of curricular, experiential, and research programs delivered within a student-centric culture."
 In addition, the computer engineering program’s mission is consistent with the goals of the Kate Gleason College of Engineering.
 These include the college’s focus to:

 educate students to meet the immediate and future needs of industry and to support the intellectual development and growth of its graduates throughout their careers;